kemiljk/nextjs-worldwidefm/README.md

    ```

 3. **Set up environment variables**
-   Create a `.env.local` file in the root directory with the following variables:
+   Create a `.env.local` file in the root directory with the following variables, or simply paste in a shared `.env.local` file if you have one:

    ```env
    # Cosmic CMS Configuration